DaCUtePotato/appify_mac/README.md

 ```
 after that your mac should be signing the application and unless it's broken, it can be launched now :D

-**Note that some apps are unsafe and may harm your computer or compromize your security.
+**Note that some apps are unsafe and may harm your computer or compromise your security.
 I am not responsible for any kinds of damage.**